 The reason for the order to restore the security aid is not yet known but there are many possible explanations:

 Gordon Sondland’s Oct.
 17, 2019 Testimony & Nov.
 5, 2019 Revised Statement [released Nov.
 5, 2019]

 Impeachment inquiry On Sept.
 21, 2019, key elements of the whistleblower complaint were leaked to the media.
 On Sept.
-24, 2019, Speaker of the House Nancy Pelosi announced an inquiry into the impeachment of President Trump, saying that "the President has admitted to asking the President of Ukraine to take actions which would benefit him politically."
+24, 2019, Speaker of the House Nancy Pelosi, a Democrat, announced an inquiry into the impeachment of President Trump, saying that "the President has admitted to asking the President of Ukraine to take actions which would benefit him politically."